 The Secretary of State for Health has asked David Dalton (chief executive of Salford NHS Foundation Trust) and Mr Norman Williams (President, Royal College of Surgeons) to advise him about the pros and cons of including all incidents of "moderate harm" and worse within the remit of the Duty of Candour.
-He expects to make his decision by the end of the year.
+A decision is expected by March 2014.